 Why your Google keyword search Analytics are showing not provided

 Since around 2011 : Google started encrypting searches for signed-in users, and many thought that Google would eventually encrypt 100% of searches even for those not signed-in.
-That prediction came true as Google announced it would encrypt all keyword searches for all users starting about a month ago.
-Other search providers such as Yahoo and Bing have also indicated they are going to (or already have started to do this).
+That prediction came true as Google announced it would encrypt all keyword searches for all users starting in late 2013.

 What this means for you.